Reviews Report

 Cons

-- Claims must be reported in 24 hours
+- Claims often must be reported promptly; waiting periods usually apply

 3 Star plan